particle-iot/docs/src/content/workshops/particle-101-workshop/device-cloud.md

 {{box op="end"}}

-1. First, you'll need to obtain an access token from the CLI.
-Type `particle token list` to view the tokens associated with your account.
-The first one listed is your `user` token, and can be used to access the Device Cloud API.
-If no tokens are listed, generate a new one with `particle token new`.
+1. First, you'll need to obtain an access token.
+You can create one using [the Particle CLI](/reference/developer-tools/cli/#particle-token-create).

 <br /><br />
 2. With your token and Device ID in hand, type the following cURL command into a terminal window, replacing the text below in `< >` with your information.
 ```bash